heltonmc/LightPropagation.jl/docs/src/DA_slab_semiinfgeom.md

 # Solutions of the Diffusion Equation for the Slab Geometry

-This is some test code, let me know if you see it! ~Sam
+This is the second attempt at a test...

 The following describes the light propagation through turbid media bounded by parallel planes.